romland/smoozoo/README.md

 ## Plugins
-The breadth of the API is very sparse at the moment, it was expanded with what I needed, as I needed it.
+The Viewer API gets expanded with what I need, as I need it.
+Feel free to expand upon it yourself.

 That said ...